 ‘First impression is often the last impression’ – surely you have heard that one before.
-For your practise, that makes your “Waiting Room” the first touch point, the first impression before your Patients.
-Let us see the basic challenges faced while managing a Waiting room and how we can overcome them with the help of a well designed Practice management system.
+For your practice, that makes your “Waiting Room” the first touch point, the first impression before your Patients.
+Let us see the basic challenges faced while managing a Waiting room and how we can overcome them with the help of a well-designed Practice Management System.

 1. Is your Scheduler designed for a Medical Clinic

-Any clinic that you can think of now use some form of automation for their daily operations and the must for each clinic is a “Calendar” or “Scheduler”.
-Now, at a glance, most calendars look the same.
+Any clinic that you can think of now, use some form of automation for their daily operations, and the must for each clinic is a “Calendar” or “Scheduler”.
+At a glance, most calendars look the same.
 They show you all the appointments for the day, what time each starts, who it is for, the current appointment status etc. Here is a typical looking Calendar screen from a software

-- What does the remainder of the day look like, how more are set to come in
+- What does the remainder of the day look like, and how many more are yet to come in?

 If in order to answer any of these questions you have to check your appointments carefully one at a time, it will take forever, and really is it any different from using pen and paper to run your clinic?

 Now let us look at another hypothetical Calendar, this time designed for a Medical Clinic, with the functions of the front desk staff right at the forefront.

 - How many Patients are scheduled to come in?
 Look at option 1